 It is also anticipated that the Board will assist the City in a periodic evaluation of the design review program and standards.

-The Board holds a regular meeting on the third Tuesday of each month at 3:00 p.m. in the City Council Chambers at City Hall.
+The Board holds a regular meeting on the first and third Tuesday of each month at 3:00 p.m. in the City Council Chambers at City Hall.
 Additional time will be required to review plans and reports prior to meetings.
-See Meetings and Events for currently scheduled meetings.

 The Board consists of five members serving without compensation.
 No member of the Board may be an elected City official or City employee.
 Members are appointed by the Mayor and confirmed by the City Council.
 Any U.S. citizen may apply, but preference will be given to residents of Bellingham.
 Of the members first appointed, one will be appointed for one year, two will be appointed for two years, one will be appointed for three years and one will be appointed for four years.
 Thereafter, the term is four years and members may be reappointed.